blaze/blaze.github.io-source/content/articles/2015/10/distributed-hdfs.md

 some people out there who are interested by the approach above and knowledgeable in Hadoop internals that are willing to provide guidance.

-*  Are we going down the right path using Snakebite/protobufs to interact with the namenode?
+*  Are we going down the right path using snakebite/protobufs to interact with the namenode?
 Should we be doing something else?  `libhdfs` or `webhdfs` maybe?
 *  What about writing blocks to HDFS?
+Is there a non-JVM approach to this?
 *  Is there some danger in sidestepping HDFS in this manner?